Are there any other Content Mills like Textbroker?

 Beyond Content Mills – a side-note from the website owner!

-This article was actually outsourced from Hirewriters and I’ve found the best quality writing by far now on this platform.
+This article was actually outsourced from Hirewriters and I’ve found some high quality writers on this platform.